ibm-cloud-docs/log-analysis/config_agent.md

     Then, copy and paste the command that is displayed in your terminal to set the KUBECONFIG environment variable.

-    **Note:** Every time you log in to the {{site.data.keyword.containerlong}} CLI to work with clusters, you must run these commands to set the path to the cluster's configuration file as a session variable.
-The Kubernetes CLI uses this variable to find a local configuration file and certificates that are necessary to connect with the cluster in {{site.data.keyword.cloud_notm}}.

 2. Check the update strategy of the DaemonSet.
 Then, choose whether to use *kubectl apply* or *kubectl edit* to modify the configuration file for the agent.

     To check the update strategy, run the following command: